-NI 3.14.8 Treating disease

-- 1. If your colonies become sick or infested you must treat them immediately, and, if necessary, place the colonies in isolation apiaries. - 2.
-Veterinary medicinal products may be used in organic beekeeping provided they are legally authorised for their intended use in the country of production. - 3.
-Chemically synthesised allopathic veterinary medicinal products, including antibiotics, may be used where necessary, under strict conditions and under the responsibility of a veterinarian, when the use of phytotherapeutic, homeopathic and other products is inappropriate. - 4.
-If you give veterinary treatment to you bees you must: - a) clearly identify treated colonies by hive - b) record the type of product and its active ingredient, together with details of the diagnosis, the dose, the method of administration, the duration of the treatment and the legal withdrawal period - c) provide us with this information before the bee products are marketed as organic.
+NI 3.14.7 Preventing disease You must be able to show that you take preventative measures to limit your bee health problems.
+Disease prevention must be based on: a) breed and strain selection b) husbandry management practice c) high quality feed, and d) adequate and appropriate hives, maintained in hygienic conditions.
+You must draw up a health plan to show how you will build health and reduce disease.
+This must be tailored to suit your own apiaries and should allow you to minimise your use of veterinary medicines.
+(EC) 2018/848 Annex II Part II(1.5.1.1) (EC) 2018/848 Art.
+39(1)(d)(ii) NI 3.14.8 Treating disease If your colonies become sick or infested you must treat them immediately, and, if necessary, place the colonies in isolation apiaries.
+It is your responsibility to ensure that any treatments and veterinary products you use are licensed or have veterinary approval for their intended purpose.
+Veterinary medicinal products may be used in organic beekeeping provided they are legally authorised for their intended use in the country of production.
+Records of veterinary treatments used Chemically synthesised allopathic veterinary medicinal products, including antibiotics, may be used where necessary, under strict conditions and under the responsibility of a veterinarian, when the use of phytotherapeutic, homeopathic and other products is inappropriate.
+4. If you give veterinary treatment to you bees you must: a) clearly identify treated colonies by hive b) record the type of product and its active ingredient, together with details of the diagnosis, the dose, the method of administration, the duration of the treatment and the legal withdrawal period c) provide us with this information before the bee products are marketed as organic.

-(EC) 2019/949 Appear II Part II/1 5 2 1)/1 5 2 2)/1 5 2 2)/1 6 6

 (EC) 2018/848 Annex II Part II(1.5.2.1)(1.5.2.2)(1.5.2.3)(1.9.6.3)